 Pay attention to your boot heels as well.
 If you’ve walked through puddles or snow, make sure the heels are wiped clean and dry before you put the boots away.
 Keep them away from open heat sources, which can cause cracks in the heels.
 When you condition your boots, apply the product down to the very sole line.
 The area where the leather meets the heel is important, as you don’t want those pieces to pull away and eventually separate.

-Boots made from lizard, alligator, ostrich or other exotic skin are a bit more time-consuming when it comes to cleaning because of the intricate folds within the leather.
-For this reason, it's very important to keep the boots clean and conditioned.
+Boots made from lizard, alligator, ostrich or other exotic skin are a bit more time-consuming when it comes to cleaning because of the intricate folds of the leather.
+For this reason, it’s very important to keep the boots clean and conditioned.

 Because these types of leathers have a deeper texture, they won’t absorb conditioner as fast as a traditional leather will.
 Do several thin layers and repeat if necessary.
 Rub with the grain of the leather (never against it).

 Suede cowboy boots will require a different kind of care.
 Instead of a using a leather conditioner, apply a non-silicone water repellent when the boots are new.
-Do at least a couple of coats before you wear the boots, since water and salt stains are much trickier to remove on suede than other leathers.
+Do at least a couple of coats before you wear the boots since water and salt stains are much trickier to remove on suede than other leathers.

 Use a soft nylon brush or toothbrush to get rid of dust and dirt.
 And don’t worry if you get your suede dirty or wet.
 A suede eraser will really help with this.

 To reinvigorate old suede, hold your boots over boiling water.
 The steam will work wonders on the material, allowing you to brush it back into shape and give it some shine.
 Small stains can be treated with white vinegar, while liquid stains can additionally be treated with talcum powder (just let it sit overnight, then brush it off).